ashmaroli/jekyll/docs/_tutorials/create-jekyll-theme.md

 <img src="../../img/jekylllayoutconcept.png" alt="Concept of Jekyll layouts" />

-{: .image-description}
-In this example, the content from a Markdown document `document.md` that specifies `layout: docs` gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag of the layout file `docs.html`.
-Because the `docs` layout itself specifies `layout: page`, the content from `docs.html` gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag in the layout file `page.html`.
-Finally because the `page` layout specifies `layout: default`, the content from `page.html` gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag of the layout file `default.html`.
+In this case, the content from a page that specifies the layout `page` gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag of the layout file named `page`.
+Because the `page` layout itself specifies another layout (`docs`), the content from `page` gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag in the `docs` layout.
+Because the `docs` layout specifies another layout (`default`), the content from docs gets pushed into the `{% raw %}{{ content }}{% endraw %}` tag of the `default` layout.

 You don't need multiple layouts.
 You could just use one: `default`.
 You have options for how you design your site.
 In general, it's common to define one layout for pages and another layout for posts, but for both of these layouts to inherit the `default` template (which usually defines the top and bottom parts of the site).

-In your browser, go to `blog.html` and see the list of posts. <br />(Note that you don't have to use the method described here.
+In your browser, go to `home.html` and see the list of posts.
+(Note that you didn't have to use the method described here.
 You could have simply added the `for` loop to any page, such as `index.md`, to display these posts.
 But given that you may have more complex logic for other features, it can be helpful to store your logic in templates separate from the page area where you frequently type your content.)

 {: .note .info}
 At minimum, a layout should contain `{% raw %}{{ content }}{% endraw %}`, which acts as a receiver for the *content* to be rendered.

 ### For loops

 By the way, let's pause here to look at the `for` loop logic a little more closely.
-[For loops in Liquid](https://help.shopify.com/themes/liquid/tags/iteration-tags#for) are one of the most commonly used Liquid tags. *For loops* let you iterate through content in your Jekyll site and build out a result.
+[For loops in Liquid](https://help.shopify.com/themes/liquid/tags/iteration-tags#for) are one of the most commonly used Liquid tags.
+For loops let you iterate through content in your Jekyll site and build out a result.
 The `for` loop also has [certain properties available](https://help.shopify.com/themes/liquid/objects/for-loops) (like first or last iteration) based on the loop's position in the loop as well.

 We've only scratched the surface of what you can do with `for` loops in retrieving posts.
 For example, if you wanted to display posts from a specific category, you could do so by adding a `categories` property to your post's front matter and then look in those categories.
 Further, you could limit the number of results by adding a `limit` property.
 Here's an example: